forktheweb/kakapo-windows-installer/README.md

 I've compiled Kakapo from an E2E elecron app into a native windows installer (exe) build, using NodeJS and several other tools.

+# Download Latest Release
-Here's the executable binary.
+Here's the latest [windows (7+) 32/64bit binary release](https://codedisruptive.com.s3.amazonaws.com/releases/kakapo-native.exe) .
 It's all you need to install the program.
 I've also uploaded the native electron app, for reference.

 <img src="https://github.com/forktheweb/kakapo-windows-installer/blob/master/ptero-devops-automation.png" alt="ptero" width="200" />